cpske/ISP/assignment/week8-ant-ci.md

 cmd> git remote -v
 ```

-## Git Submodule
+### Git Submodule

 1. Add a submodule for test code to your TicTacToe project.
    * The Submodule URL is https://github.com/ISP2018/tictactoe-test.git
-   * See course page on cpske.github.io/isp for how to use Git Submodules.
+   * See [git submodules](../git/submodule) on cpske.github.io/isp for how to use Git Submodule.
 2. Commit the changes to your repo: `git commit -m "Add test submodule"`
 3. Push to Github.
 4. On Github, is there any *visual* indication that `test` is a submodule?
 5. Run the unit tests on your computer.
-You need to change your project config in the IDE.
+You may need to update your project config in the IDE.

-## Build and Test Using Ant
+### Build and Test Using Ant

 1. Install Apache Ant from [ant.apache.org](https://ant.apache.org) if you don't already have ant installed.
 Use `ant -v` to check the version.
 Current version is 1.10.x.
 2. Read [Hello World with Ant](https://ant.apache.org/manual/tutorial-HelloWorldWithAnt.html) for introduction to Ant syntax.
-3. Add an Ant `build.xml` file to your TicTacToe project.
+3. Create an Ant `build.xml` file in your TicTacToe project.
    * Create targets:
 ```
 clean - remove compiler output (*.class) and build directory